clay-lab/structural-alternations/README.md

 You can set `masked_tuning_style` to either `bert` (default) or `always`. `bert` style uses the masked tuning method from the original BERT specification (masked tokens are 80% masked, 10% identical, 10% random word).
 If tuning a RoBERTa model, the `bert` option does not work, so it is automatically set to `always`.
 NOTE THAT IN THIS CASE, THE INCORRECT TUNING SETTING IS REFLECTED IN THE DIRECTORY NAME AND CONFIG FILES, SO BE CAREFUL!

+You can also set whether to `strip_punct`uation from the sentences used as tuning and test data (default: `false`).
+Note that any punctuation used to signal masked tokens will not be stripped from anywhere in the sentence.
+Punctuation that will not be stripped is `[]<>,`.
+In addition, commas cannot be used in eval data, as they are used to separate sentences of different types.
+Note that currently, models can only be evaluated on data that matches the data they were trained on for this setting (e.g., if a model was trained with no punctuation, it must be evaluated on data with no punctuation, and vice versa).
+Keep this in mind when using `multieval.py`, as the individual models being summarized across may be evaluated on slightly different eval data if they were trained differently in this way.

 ### Framework Interface

 In order to tune a new model, run `python tune.py`.
 To override the default choices